Mr-Proxy-source/BadUSB-Payloads/README.md

-# Unleash the power of your Flipper 🤓💻
+# Unleash the power of your Flipper/Bad USB 🤓💻

 ***